php-filter/string-filter/README.md

 PHP String Filter is a library to perform character string transformation using a chain.
 You can use the most popular filters built into PHP and additional ones added by the author and community.

+For a list of filters and more examples of their application, see [unit tests](https://github.com/php-filter/string-filter/tree/main/tests/Filters).

 **Example filter:**

 ```php